Skip to main content

 Get support from your energy provider

 If you’re in debt with your energy supplier, contact them as soon as possible.
-They’re obliged to help you set regular repayment amounts to cover your energy usage and debt at a level that you can afford.
+They’re obliged to help you set regular repayment amounts to cover your energy use and debt at a level that you can afford.

 04